rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 ### Themes (object)

-A mutable theme list to cherry-pick from when this Base is added to a NFT.
+A mutable theme list to cherry-pick from when the Base is added to a NFT.
 See [Themes](#themes)

 A theme name must be unique in a base, and a theme with a key other than `default` CANNOT be added before there is a theme with the `default` key.